Best Shortwave Radio For Preppers – Top Choices

 • (FM) radio band, 87.8 – 108 MHz including FM RDS (RBDS) – CT

 One method of information discovery will be to turn on a portable AM/FM/Shortwave radio and LISTEN.
-Depending on the event or potential grid-down situation, some stations may be on generator and broadcasting news & information.
-Obviously AM and FM radio info would be fairly local (caveat: AM in the evening can go pretty far!).
-VHF and UHF radios (not covered in this article) are also very local for 2-way comms.
-However, Shortwave, HAM (HF) bands, they can reach out far…
+Depending on the event or potential grid-down situation, some stations may be on generators and broadcasting news & information.
+Obviously, AM and FM radio info would be fairly local (caveat: AM in the evening can go pretty far!).

 If you have a good shortwave radio like any listed above, you will be able to pick up many Ham radio bands depending on conditions and time of day.
 You might possibly hear other Ham radio operators around the country and world who may be transmitting by way of battery power or alternative energy sources.
 As a result, you will be getting first-hand information.

-Pro Tip: When I travel, or when I camp, I always bring a portable external long wire antenna as an accessory for my shortwave radio.
+Pro Tip: When I travel, or when I camp, I always bring a portable external long-wire antenna as an accessory for my shortwave radio.
 The built-in telescopic antenna works great.
 But clipping on this antenna helps!
 I wrote an article about it:

 [ Read: